 (2) To report qualifying experience after an application for a broker license is filed use TREC NO. BL-B, Supplement B-Qualifying Experience Report for a Broker License after an Application has been filed.

-- 270 classroom hours of core real estate courses.
+- 270 classroom hours of qualifying real estate courses.

 - An additional 630 classroom hours in related courses acceptable to the Commission.
 A bachelor's degree or higher from an accredited college or university satisfies all of the "related" education requirements for a brokers license.
 A copy of the college transcript awarding the degree must be submitted as evidence of completion of the degree.

-(Note: To find classes, see Core Real Estate License Education Providers for salesperson and broker applicants)
+(Note: To find classes, see Qualifying Real Estate License Education Providers for sales agent and broker applicants)